Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `SDK_BaseController.ControllerType` - The type of controller that the controller events is attached to.
+   * `SDK_BaseController.ControllerType` - The type of controller that the Controller Events is attached to.

-The GetControllerType method is a shortcut to retrieve the current controller type the controller events is attached to.
+The GetControllerType method is a shortcut to retrieve the current controller type the Controller Events is attached to.

 #### GetTouchpadAxis/0